-As with so many other things in life, the 340B Program has its own elements that have moved from practice to accepted principles to perceived law.
+As with so many other things in life, the 340B program has its own elements that have moved from practice, to accepted principles, to perceived law.
 This may be because we by nature want the program to be clearly and explicitly defined to prevent inadvertent and unintentional compliance errors.
-Fortunately, and sometimes unfortunately, the 340B Program has been designed by Congress and HRSA to allow for program application variation across the variety of covered entity types.
+Fortunately, and sometimes unfortunately, the program has been designed by Congress and HRSA to allow for program application variation across the variety of covered entity types.

 In the past, it was commonly accepted that only clinicians such as doctors, physician’s assistants and nurse practitioners were 340B eligible providers.
 A close read of HRSA’s Patient Definition reveals it says health care professional not prescriber or provider.
 Very much as we all remember movie lines like “Luke, I am your Father” and “Mirror, Mirror, on the wall” which were not ever said, the way people often recall the patient definition’s covered entities (CE) staff mention is often askew.

 With the expanding roles of pharmacists and nurses in the care team, it can be helpful to include clarifying language in policy to address this.
 For example: “A health care professional who is either employed by the covered entity or provides health care under contractual or other arrangements (e.g. referral for consultation) such that responsibility for the care provided remains with the covered entity.
 The health center defines health care professionals to include physicians, dentists, physician assistants, nurse practitioners, registered nurses, pharmacists, and other professionals licensed to provide healthcare.”

 Another place where practice has evolved into perceived law is the concept of the closed loop referral.
 In an ideal world, consulting specialists would immediately send visit notes back to the provider who referred the patient through a shared medical record.
 These notes would be complete, accurate, and include documentation of the prescription, including anticipating any payer required therapeutic substitutions.